-The student will submit the Announcement of Dissertation Proposal Meeting Form, available from the Office of Student Services, to the Doctoral Program Coordinator ten days prior to the proposal meeting.
+The student will submit the Announcement of Dissertation Proposal Meeting Form to the Doctoral Program Coordinator ten days prior to the proposal meeting.
 The announcement will be sent to the faculty and graduate student email lists.
 Proposal defense meetings are open to all faculty and students.